 - Net fishing is not permitted in Metsähallitus' waters due to the endangered Saimaa ringed seal.
 Fishing permits for waters that are not managed by Metsähallitus can be bought from landowners' collectives.
 There is practically no net fishing allowed anywhere in the park between 15 April and 30 June.
 The use of certain kinds of traps and fishing techniques within the Kolovesi Natura 2000 site is also prohibited under a Decree of the Ministry of Agriculture and Forestry (www.mmm.fi).

-- Visitor Centre: Lake Saimaa Nature and Culture Centre Riihisaari in Savolinna is home for the exhibitions of Savonlinna Provincial Museum (culture) and Saimaa Nature Centre (nature).
+- Visitor Centre: Lake Saimaa Nature and Culture Centre Riihisaari in Savolinna is home for the joint permanent exhibition "In the heart of Saimaa" and visiting exhibitions of Savonlinna Provincial Museum (www.savonlinna.fi/riihisaari) and Saimaa Nature Centre.

 - Nature Information Hut: Kolovesi Nature Information Hut is located on the riverbank in an old granary in Enonkoski.
 It is open through the summer and has an exhibition on the area's flora and fauna and provides information about recreational opportunities in the area.

 - Pick berries and mushrooms: The park is excellent for bilberry (Vaccinium uliginosum) picking!

 - Guided group tours: Lake Saimaa Nature and Culture Centre in Savonlinna provides information about Kolovesi National Park, vulnerable species and nature conservation.